 Trying to identify your defenses and having the courage to give them up.

 Self-actualization is a matter of degree.
 It is not necessary to display all 15 characteristics to become self-actualized.
-Maslow states “There are no perfect human beings.”
+Maslow states, “There are no perfect human beings".
 Self-actualization is not the same as perfection.
-Rather, self-actualization is a process of achieving one’s potential.3,4
+Instead, self-actualization is a process of achieving one’s potential.4,5

-Other theories or models of motivation have emerged after Maslow formulated the Hierarchy of Needs Theory.
+Other theories or models of motivation emerged after Maslow formulated the Hierarchy of Needs Theory.

-Instead of five needs that are hierarchically organized, Clayton Alderfer proposed that basic human needs may be grouped under three categories—namely, existence, relatedness, and growth.
-Existence corresponds to Maslow’s physiological and safety needs, relatedness correlates with Maslow’s social needs and growth encompasses Maslow’s esteem and self-actualization needs.5
+Instead of five hierarchically organized needs, Clayton Alderfer proposed that basic human needs may be grouped under three categories—existence, relatedness, and growth.
+Existence corresponds to Maslow's physiological and safety needs, relatedness correlates with Maslow's social needs, and growth encompasses Maslow's esteem and self-actualization needs.7

 Frederick Herzberg approached motivation by questioning what satisfies or dissatisfies individuals at work.
-Company policies such as supervision, working conditions, salary, safety and security may cause job dissatisfaction if lacking, however, if present are taken for granted.
-In contrast, factors such as achievement, recognition, interesting work, increased responsibilities, advancement and growth, motivate workers.6
+Company policies such as supervision, working conditions, salary, safety, and security may cause job dissatisfaction if lacking; however, if present are taken for granted.
+In contrast, factors such as achievement, recognition, interesting work, increased responsibilities, advancement, and growth, motivate workers.8

-David McClelland’s Acquired Needs Theory proposes individuals acquire three types of needs as a result of their life experiences.
+David McClelland's Acquired Needs Theory proposes that individuals acquire three types of needs due to their life experiences.
 These needs are the need for achievement, the need for affiliation, and the need for power.

-People with a high need for achievement are motivated best when their job provides them with the opportunity to achieve goals.
-They tend to do things themselves and cannot delegate to others and if they do, micromanage.
+People with a high need for achievement are motivated best when their job allows them to achieve goals.
+They tend to do things themselves and cannot delegate to others; if they do, they micromanage.

-Those with a need for affiliation are motivated best when their job allows them to develop harmonious interpersonal relationships with others such as teachers and social workers.
+Those needing affiliation are motivated best when their job allows them to develop harmonious interpersonal relationships with others such as teachers and social workers.
 They would be ineffective in managerial and leadership positions.

-Those with the need for power are motivated when their job provides them with the ability to have influence over others and control their environment.
-Individuals with this need are most effective in managerial and leadership positions.7
+Those needing power are motivated when their job allows them to influence others and control their environment.
+Individuals with this need are most effective in managerial and leadership positions.9

-Another influential theory of motivation is Adams’ Equity Theory.8 Simply stated, equity theory views motivation from perceptions of team members who believe there should be a fair balance when comparing their individual efforts (skills, hard work) and results (outcomes, salary/benefits and recognition).
-Importantly, motivation may also grow or diminish if team members perceive imbalance when comparing their individual efforts and results against other team members.
+Another influential theory of motivation is Adam's Equity Theory.10 Equity theory views motivation from team members' perceptions of a fair balance when comparing their efforts (skills, hard work) and results (outcomes, salary/benefits, and recognition).
+Motivation may also grow or diminish if team members perceive imbalance when comparing their efforts and results against other team members.
 Team members who see equitable levels of effort and results among team members will be motivated.
-However, if team members believe they are contributing more effort than others and/or not realizing comparable results (recognition, pay, etc.), motivation will decline.
+However, motivation will decline if team members believe they are contributing more effort than others and/or not realizing comparable results (recognition, pay, etc.).

 Since Maslow’s ideas inform other motivational theories, the ideas presented in this article are based on his Hierarchy of Needs Theory.